| The Vitamin Lawyer Occasional Papers - 2003-01cGMPs and the Future of the

 Further, the FDA has failed to adequately address the small business

+impact.
 As part of my retainer services, The Vitamin Lawyer will be

 providing Comments to the FDA along these lines on behalf of very small firms,